zcroft27/team-sync/README.md

-Code examples for a presentation introducing Golang, concurrency in Go, and culminating with a juxtaposition between traditional synchronous code and CSP-style code solving the Dining Philosopher's Problem.
+Code examples for a presentation introducing Golang and concurrency in Go, culminating with a juxtaposition between traditional synchronous code and CSP-style code solving the Dining Philosopher's Problem.